What is hepatitis B?

 How is hepatitis B spread?

 This disease is spread when a person comes into contact with bodily fluids such as blood, semen or other fluids from someone who is infected.
 The can be via a mother to her new born baby, from sexual intercourse with an infected person, and using unsterilized equipment for tattoos, piercing or drug taking.
-It is not spread by kissing, touching, sneezing or sharing utensils.
+It is not spread by kissing (unless both of you have cuts or sores in your mouth), touching, sneezing or sharing utensils.

 What are the symptoms of hepatitis B?

 Acute hepatitis B usually causes the following symptoms:

 - Abdominal pain